Bala Hissar, Kabul: 20th century

-On August 5, 1979, the Bala Hissar uprising was organized by anti-government groups, but it was suppressed within hours and tens of people were arrested and executed by the communist regime.
+On August 5, 1979, the Bala Hissar uprising was organized by anti-government groups, but it was suppressed within hours and tens of people were arrested and executed by government forces.

 Bala Hissar once again became the focal point of conflict between factions during the Afghan civil war in 1994, between the forces of Ahmad Shah Massoud and Gulbuddin Hekmatyar.
 Much of the fortress was damaged as a result.

 Before the Taliban takeover it was manned by the 55th Division of the Afghan National Army and one can see the remnants of tanks and heavy weapons positioned on the fortress remains overlooking Kabul.